the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-checklist.md

 - If appropriate for your project write acceptance tests.
 - Add runtime tests into your project.

+<a name="Good_practice_checks"></a>
-## Good practice checks
+### Good practice checks

-- Document the tests and how to run them.
+- [ ] Document the tests and how to run them.
-- Write scripts to set up and configure any resources that are needed to run the tests.
+  - [ ] Write scripts to set up and configure any resources that are needed to run the tests.
-- Pick and make use of a testing framework.
+- [ ] Pick and make use of a testing framework.
-- Run the tests regularly.
+- [ ] Run the tests regularly.
-- Automate the process of running tests.
+  - [ ] Automate the process of running tests.
 Consider making use of continuous integration (see continuous integration chapter) to do this.
-- Check the code coverage of your tests and try to improve it.
+- [ ] Check the code coverage of your tests and try to improve it.
-- Engage in code review with a partner.
+- [ ] Engage in code review with a partner.